 CRISPR cas9 gene editing was adapted for genome editing in 2013 and has since been exploited for its ability to generate targeted double-stranded DNA breaks, which has revolutionized molecular biology protocols.1,2

-This guide covers the basics of CRISPR experimental design and will prepare you to embark upon your own genome editing experiment.
+This guide covers the basics of how to design a CRISPR experiment and will prepare you to embark upon your own genome editing research.

 Endogenous CRISPR systems fall into three categories – type I, II and III.
 You can read more about these types in Makarova et al.3 Commercial CRISPR genome editing tools are adapted and simplified from endogenous type II systems and have the following components:

 - Cas9: An endonuclease that induces a double-strand break in genomic DNA, allowing the removal of genes or DNA sequences, or the integration of foreign DNA at specific sites.